HaloITSM Guides

 Firstly, you will need to set up an App Registration in Microsoft Azure.
 This can be done by navigating to the App Registrations tab of Azure and selecting new registration.
 The only thing you will need to set up here is the access type (single tenant) and name, redirect URI is necessary.
 Once this registration is complete you should keep this window open as you will need to refer back to the App registration when setting up your Calendar Integration.

-Then create a new registration
+Fig 13.
+Create a new app registration

 Remove user.read